doo/scanbot-sdk-example-xamarin-forms/README.md

-# Example App for ScanbotSDK.Xamarin.Forms
+# Extract QR codes, MRZ, barcodes.
+Scan paper documents as image or PDF.
+Extract text using OCR.

+## Scanbot SDK example app for Xamarin.Forms

 This example app shows how to integrate the Scanbot SDK in a **Xamarin.Forms** project (Android & iOS).

 ## What is Scanbot SDK
 The Scanbot SDK brings scanning and document creation capabilities to your mobile apps.
 It contains modules which are individually licensable as license packages.
-For more details visit our website https://scanbot.io/sdk.html
+For more details visit our website https://scanbot.io/sdk

 The Scanbot SDK is available as a NuGet package for the Xamarin.Forms platform:
 [ScanbotSDK.Xamarin.Forms](https://www.nuget.org/packages/ScanbotSDK.Xamarin.Forms)